On-Line for Summer 2020

 Course Description and Goals: Have you spent your covid-19 indoor hours writing?
 Do you have notebooks full of haiku or a thumbdrive full of short stories?
 Or perhaps you’re more comfortable with technical subjects and are constantly explaining how things work to friends and family?
 Are you an eBook reader interested in creating content instead of simply consuming it?
 Or perhaps you want a new way to earn money from your epic popularity on social media?
 Or maybe you just want to give your grandmother something to brag about?
 Publishing an Amazon Kindle eBook could be a great option for you!
 In my course, students from grades 6-12 will publish their own Kindle eBooks on Amazon step by step.
 We won’t spend much time writing--I’m leaving the content up to you!
 Instead, we’ll focus on the technical skills needed to create, edit, publish, and promote your eBook on Amazon!
 By the end of this course, you will publish your own eBook!
 Here's a quick example that I created just to show you what yours could look like when published (excuse the content, I used what I had readily available).

-We will have 2 one-hour live meetings each week on Zoom (Tuesday and Fridays at 10 am).
+We will have a one hour live meetings each week on Zoom (Tuesday at 10 am).
 During these meetings, I will review assigned material, teach key concepts, and encourage collaboration through discussions and practice activities.
 Throughout the week, you will access the assignments and participate in asynchronous discussions through Schoology.
 While the assignments are not graded, I will encourage students to keep up with the work weekly to get the most out of this experience.
 We can also communicate via email.

 - Week 1: Book Brainstorming and Content Creation